Viscum cruciatum

 Viscum cruciatum, commonly called the red-berry mistletoe, is a species of mistletoe in the family Santalaceae.
-It is native to Lebanon, Morocco, Palestine, Portugal, Spain, and Syria.
+It is native to Lebanon, Morocco, Israel, Palestine, Portugal, Spain, and Syria.

 The plant has small leaves.
 The flowers have four petals.
-The berries are red containing 1 seed.
+The berries are red containing one seed.
 All parts of the plants are poisonous if eaten.
 Its fruit is harmless to birds which disperse the seeds.
 It is used as a Christmas decoration.